djungowski/checkstyle-nyancat-listener/README.md

 checkstyle-nyancat-listener
 ===========================
-An AuditListener for checkstyle printing the Nyan Cat
+An AuditListener for checkstyle printing the Nyan Cat.
+This project was inspired by https://github.com/whatthejeff/nyancat-phpunit-resultprinter

 Usage